bateskevin/PSAtlas/docs/AddLessons.md

 #### Artifacts

 If your module is not deployed to the gallery you can add it via the artifacts parameter.
-Just pass the path(s) to your modules here and they will be included in the lesson.
+Just pass the path(s) to your modules here and they will be included in the Guide.

 ## Create a Step

-Once you have created a lesson you can go ahead and create multiple steps for your lesson.
+Once you have created a Guide you can go ahead and create multiple steps for your Guide.

 ```
-New-PWSHSchoolStep
+New-AtlasStep
 ```

 it does require a few inputs in order for it to work.